Elbow replacement - discharge

 Narcotic pain medicine (codeine, hydrocodone, and oxycodone) can make you constipated.
-If you are taking them, drink plenty of fluids, and eat fruits and vegetables and other high-fiber foods to help keep your stools loose.
+If you are taking them, drink plenty of fluids, and eat fruits and vegetables and other high-fiber foods to help keep your stools from becoming too hard.

 When to Call the Doctor

 Contact the surgeon or nurse if you have any of the following:

 - Blood is soaking through your dressing and the bleeding does not stop when you put pressure on the area